 He adds: “Achieving an outsized return on their investments is a primary consideration, independent capitalists have an outside perspective and look at technologies.”

-In 2016, increased investment in the first quarter saw 45 deals raising $650m, which led to the launch of insurtech accelerator, Startupbootcamp.
+In 2016, increased investment in Q1 saw 45 deals raising $650m, which led to the launch of insurtech accelerator, Startupbootcamp (SBC).

-It’s 2018 report “Breaking Boundaries: How insurtech is moving beyond insurance” found that insurtech has pushed insurers’ innovation agenda bringing new technologies into the space.
+But its 2018 report “Breaking Boundaries: How insurtech is moving beyond insurance” found that insurtech has pushed insurers’ innovation agenda bringing in new technologies.

-Surprisingly it found that 61% of the 1000 applications made to the accelerator derived from startups outside insurance spanning agriculture, health, cyber-security, the sharing economy, wealth management and transport.
+Surprisingly it found that 61% out of the 1000 applications made to the accelerator derived from non-insurance startups spanning agriculture, health, cyber-security, the sharing economy, wealth management and transport.

 It said that “collaboration with startups from adjacent industries gives insurers the opportunity to access new revenue.”

-The survey also found that 41% said that artificial technology (AI) is the “primary technology” for applicants with the ongoing challenge of integrating it with existing insurers systems.
+The survey also found that 41% said that AI is the “primary technology” for applicants with the ongoing challenge of integrating it with existing insurers systems.

-Around 84% of Startupbootcamp’s partners were interested in cybersecurity offerings, and it found that this interest had tripled over three years.
+Around 84% of SBC’s partners were interested in cybersecurity offerings, and it found that this interest had tripled over three years.